 Portrait of Dr Nicole Rosenboom

-Dr Nicole Rosenboom : Principal
+Dr Nicole Rosenboom : Partner

-Nicole specialises in competition economics and antitrust damages.
-She has advised clients on determining the relevant market, dominant positions and abuse, and cartel damages claims.
-Her experience includes cases covering sectors such as agriculture, beer, energy, real estate (finance), supermarkets and the media.
-As well as studying economics, Nicole has taken courses on competition law.
 She brings a thorough understanding of the legal situation of any given case, and is experienced in advising clients and their legal representatives in a way that best meets their needs.

 Nicole publishes regularly in professional journals in the field of competition law and economics, and often speaks at conferences.
-She has a PhD in Economics from the University of Amsterdam, focusing on cartels.
+She has a PhD in Economics from the University of Amsterdam, which focused on cartels.
 Before joining Oxera, she worked for eight years as a senior competition researcher for a Dutch consultancy firm.

 Nicole speaks English, and Dutch.